 The game starts with all players lined up at their own goal line.
 The referee blows a whistle and throws the ball into play at mid-pool.
-The swimmers sprint to their positions, with some players from each team swimming to get possession of the ball.
+The swimmers sprint to their positions, with players from each team swimming to get possession of the ball.

 All fouls result in a change in possession of the ball or a penalty shot if it occurred within a zone 5-meters from the goal.
 There are minor fouls (one whistle blast from the referee) which results in just a change in possession.
 A major foul (two whistle blasts) results in the guilty player removal from the game for a 20-seconds, which creates unbalanced situations.
 When possession changes, the offense gets a free throw from the spot of the foul, an unhindered chance to pass the ball to another player within about 3-seconds.